TheKingOfLettuce/LettuceTalk.NetMQ/README.md

 # Lettuce.Talk.NetMQ
-Integrates the LettuceTalk.Core protcol using NetMQ as the communication pipeline
+Integrates the Lettuce.Talk.Core protcol using NetMQ as the communication pipeline

 Please see [NetMQ]()